What are ultrasound-guided injections?

 Infection (occurs in approximately 1 in 10,000 procedures).
 If the area injected becomes red, hot and swollen, and/or you feel feverish, it is important to seek medical advice immediately.

 Bleeding into a joint or soft tissue.
-This is usually only a concern for people taking warfarin or similar anticoagulation (blood-thinning medicine).
+This is usually only a concern for people taking warfarin or similar anticoagulant (blood-thinning) medicine.

 Allergic reaction to the local anaesthetic.
 This is rare, but some patients can have an allergic reaction to the local anaesthetic or to the treatment itself.
-If this happens, your consultant will be able to treat any reactions and side effects.
+If this happens, your consultant will be able to treat both the reaction and any side effects.

 Tendon rupture or tear.
 When the area around a tendon or ligament has been injected, there is an extremely low risk of tendon rupture or tear.
-In most cases where this does occur, it is due to overuse of the joint after the injection.
+In most cases where this occurs, it’s due to overuse of the joint after the injection.